ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

                                  dims = c(ncol,nrow))
 ```

-Finally, we project the values we extracted from the model on the lattice we have created and transform the projected predictions to a raster object as we did before with the GRF and plot them in a similar fashion (we do this for both mean and sd)
+Finally, we project the values we extracted from the model on the lattice we have created and transform the projected predictions to a raster object as we did before with the `GRF` and plot them in a similar fashion (we do this for both the mean and standard deviation).

 ```R
 post.mean.pred.grid <- inla.mesh.project(proj.grid, post.mean.pred)
 post.sd.pred.grid <- inla.mesh.project(proj.grid, post.sd.pred)